Venezuela again seeks to recuse arbitrators in Conoco dispute

 Last May, ICSID rejected Venezuela’s request to change the same arbitrators.
 Conoco at the time said the request constituted “meritless and desperate delaying tactics by Venezuela.”

+“ICSID has informed us that Venezuela has filed an application to disqualify the chairman of the tribunal and the arbitrator appointed by ConocoPhillips,” Conoco said in an emailed statement.
+“We are confident that ICSID will decide these challenges in an expedited manner.”

-ICSID does not comment in public on cases it is handling, and there was no immediate comment from Conoco on Venezuela’s latest statement.
+The tribunal does not comment in public on cases it is handling.